 To follow is some of the more relevant information for Employers.

 Every employer shall ensure that every employee in their employment is registered with the Fund and shall provide all the necessary assistance towards completing a Membership form if the employee is joining the Fund.
 Both the employer and employee are required to contribute to the Fund if the employee has more than one employer.

 Each time a new employee starts, you must ensure that contributions are forwarded to the CINSF office with the correct membership details.

-When employment ceases, the employer is required to notify the CINSF office that the specified employee is no longer employed
+When employment ceases, the employer is required to update their employments to specify the employee is no longer employed

 All contributions invested in the employee’s name shall remain in the fund until such time they recommence employment again or become entitled to a benefit.

 If employees are temporarily absent from work, the employer must notify the Fund of that situation.
 Contributions will commence once the employee recommences employment again.